 In need of a powerfully nutritious and flavor-packed afternoon snack?
-We are totally digging these picked beet and goat cheese bites by nutrition Expert Dianna Sinni, read on to find out why!
+Try these picked beet and goat cheese bites!

 If you’re in a love-hate relationship with beets, this recipe may change you to the other side (hopefully, the love side).